ianrenton/ianrenton.com/www/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

           GRUB_DEFAULT=0
           GRUB_TIMEOUT=5

+8. If you have a line that sets `GRUB_HIDDEN_TIMEOUT`, comment it out.
-8. Save and close the file.
+9. Save and close the file.
-9. Install GRUB with `sudo update-grub && sudo update-grub2`.
+10. Install GRUB with `sudo update-grub && sudo update-grub2 && sudo grub-install`.
-10. Check that GRUB has added "ubuntu" as an option to the EFI boot manager by running `sudo efibootmgr -v`.
+11. Check that GRUB has added "ubuntu" as an option to the EFI boot manager by running `sudo efibootmgr -v`.
 Check the four-digit numbers of each partition against the boot order shown, and it should list your Ubuntu install as the first one.
 If not, manually add this install to your EFI boot list with `sudo efibootmgr -c --disk /dev/mmcblk0 --part 1`.
-11. Shut down your tablet and remove the USB stick.
+12. Shut down your tablet and remove the USB stick.
-12. Start up the tablet (no need to hold Volume Up any more!), and it should show you GRUB for a few seconds, then start up to the Ubuntu login screen.
+13. Start up the tablet (no need to hold Volume Up any more!), and it should show you GRUB for a few seconds, then start up to the Ubuntu login screen.

 ## Thanks To...